 At the end of the episode the T-Rex is turned back into a bird and Bird man is even brought back to life using the time machine.
 He is even reunited with his beloved Pete too so its seemingly a happy ending for once.
-“Pete ate me he must be really out of sorts he’s never eaten me before never.”
+“Pete ate me!
+He must be really out of sorts he’s never eaten me before.
+Never.”
 Unfortunately it soon turns out the Pete was in fact pregnant.
 His or rather her new offspring who is still a Tyrannosaurus escapes and goes on to lick the captains back whilst he is in the middle of a massage which leads to him having a complete mental breakdown.
-It doesn’t matter as the captains a bit of an asshole anyway.
+It doesn’t matter as the captains a bit of a dick anyway.

 The Land of the Lost 1974 tv series

 This somewhat overlooked campy 70’s classic featured a Tyrannosaurus Rex named Grumpy as the main villain.
 Grumpy was the undisputed king of the land of the lost who pursued our heroes across nearly every episode.

 The only creature that he never attacks is a large female Allosaurus named Big Alice.
 It is hinted that the reason he never attacks her is because she is in fact his mate and thus her children are Tyrannosaurus/Allosaurus hybrids like Gwangi.

 The Land of the Lost 1991 tv series

 This 90’s remake of the 70’s series once again featured a Tyrannosaurus named Scarface as the main villain.
 Just like Grumpy Scarface constantly pursued the main characters and was at the top of the food chain in the Land of the Lost.